jtbennett/create-ts-project/README.md

 For continuous integration (CI):

 - GitHub Actions - running continuous integration (CI) lint, test and build.
 Optionally publishing to npm.
-- GitHub packages - hosting docker images _Coming soon!_
+- GitHub packages - hosting docker images.
-- Docker - output of build process for applications is a Docker image. _Coming soon!_
+- Docker - output of build process for applications is a Docker image.

 The more of those tools that you use, the more useful CTSP may be, but most can be removed or replaced if you want to go through the effort of configuring an alternative.
 That said, it probably makes little sense to use this template if you aren't primarily using TypeScript.